ActivitySim/activitysim/docs/users-guide/performance/chunking.md

 chunks is relatively small, the overhead is usually outweighed by the benefits in reduced memory usage.

 Chunking can be used in two ways in ActivitySim: dynamic and explicit.
+Dynamic chunking is the original chunking system in ActivitySim, and it remains available to support users already familiar with it.
+It is designed to strive for optimal chunk sizes, but is complicated to use.
+Explicit chunking is simpler to use and understand, and is recommended for most users.

 ## Dynamic Chunking